fbartusch/dataprov/README.md

 conda install bwa
 ```

-For the snakemake example workflow:
+For the snakemake example workflow (Snakemake is only available for Python 3):

 ```
 pip install snakemake